 The Time of Opportunities (Mahdollisuuksien aika in Finnish) project is motivated by three forces of change affecting the world of work and the daily lives of workers:

 The project is co-ordinated by SAK Head of R&D Juha Antila.

-The Time of Opportunities project focus on two main themes or phenomena each year.
+The Time of Opportunities project has focused on two main themes or phenomena each year.
 The themes in 2017 were new adult education and employee empowerment in the platform economy.

 Spring 2018 the project examined the impact of artificial intelligence on quality of life at work and employee autonomy.
-Another theme of the project in 2018 is sources of income in gig economy.
-In 2019 the themes will cover immigration and climate change.
+Another theme of the project in 2018 was sources of income in gig economy.
+In 2019 the themes covered immigration and climate change.

 SAK is collaborating with many prominent stakeholders on these themes.
 Partners to date have included the Finnish Innovation Fund (Sitra), the Sovelto training and consulting firm, the Finnish Institute of Occupational Health and the Mikko Kesä research and expert firm.

 The findings on each theme were presented to the Delegate Council of SAK at its biannual meetings in May-June and in November, and also circulated through social media channels and the SAK online service.

 Climate policy and its importance to employment was a theme of SAK’s Time of Opportunities project in autumn 2019.
 We published studies examining the impact of climate change on the world of work and the status of employees in Finland and other countries.

 The report “A Fair Climate Policy for Workers – Implementing a just transition in various European countries and Canada” aims to provide information to substantiate the implementation and preparation of Finland’s climate policy and to promote its social fairness.